inpla/inpla/README.md

 >>>
 ```

-However, it can cause core dump error in computation for results of something because the argument `b` of `add` must be an attribute when the rule is invoked.
+However, it can cause runtime error because the argument `b` of `add` can be not connected to an attribute when the rule is invoked.
 For instance, we take the following computation:

 ```
 >>> add(r, b)~3, add(b, 10)~20;
 ```

-If the `add(r, b)~3` is operated first, it causes core dump error because the `b` is not connected to an attribute, though it is OK if the `add(b, 10)~20` is operated first.
+If the `add(r, b)~3` is operated first, it causes runtime error because the `b` is not connected to an attribute, though it is OK if the `add(b, 10)~20` is operated first.
 To prevent this fragile situation, **we have to have extra rules to ensure that every port with the modifier `int` connects to an attribute**.
 For the rule of the `add` agent, the following is a **solution** to have the extra rule where `addn` is introduced as an extra agent:

 ```
 >>> add(result, b) >< (int a) => addn(result, a) ~ b;